bernardo-de-almeida/DeepSTARR/README.md

 **DeepSTARR** is a deep learning model built to quantitatively predict the activities of developmental and housekeeping enhancers from DNA sequence in *Drosophila melanogaster* S2 cells.

 For more information, see the DeepSTARR manuscript:
-*DeepSTARR predicts enhancer activity from DNA sequence and enables the de novo design of enhancers*. bioRxiv (2021)
+*<ins>DeepSTARR predicts enhancer activity from DNA sequence and enables the de novo design of enhancers</ins>*.
 Bernardo P. de Almeida, Franziska Reiter, Michaela Pagani, Alexander Stark

 This repository contains the code used to process genome-wide and oligo UMI-STARR-seq data and train DeepSTARR.